 Yes, the EVduty charging station is certified for outdoor installation.

-For an outdoor installation, Elmec offers a casing that meets requirements regarding electrical installation and is adapted to our charging station’s plut (the lid closes completely on the plug and can be secured with a padlock) but other products exist on the market.
-We invite you to discuss this with your electrician.
+For an outdoor installation, Elmec offers and recommends a casing that meets requirements regarding electrical installation and is adapted to our charging station’s plug (the lid closes completely on the plug and can be secured with a padlock).
+Shop accessories >

 Typically, level 2 charging (240V) is about 4 times faster than level 1 charging (120V).